basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 and **D**elete (CRUD) operations as much as possible, as these operations are generally the most performant and reliable operations that Riak offers.
-A complete guide to making decisions about Riak features can be found in our [[Application Guide|Application Guide#Which-Features-Should-You-Consider]].
+A complete guide to making decisions about Riak features can be found in our [[Application Guide|Building Applications with RiakWhich-Features-Should-You-Consider]].

 Amongst the four CRUD operations, object updates in Riak tend to be the least straightforward and to require a bit more subtle reasoning on the